Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Introduction

+In the era of big data, where datasets are growing exponentially in both size and dimensionality, the need for efficient feature selection techniques has become prevalent in machine learning and data analysis \cite{chandrashekar2014survey}.
+Feature selection plays a pivotal role in addressing the challenges posed by high-dimensional datasets, such as computational complexity, overfitting and the curse of dimensionality \cite{zebari2020comprehensive}.
+It aims to identify the most relevant subset of features that are crucial for accurate and robust predictive modelling.
+The goal of feature selection is twofold: to enhance the performance of machine learning models and to improve their interpretability.
+By selecting a subset of discriminative features, feature selection techniques aim to reduce noise, irrelevant information and redundant features, which can lead to improved model generalization and reduced computational cost.
+In many real-world applications, understanding the factors that drive model predictions is essential for building trust, and explaining decisions \cite{eljialy2024novel} \cite{majidpour2024nsga}.

-However, one limitation in NAS is the lack of support for determining the input-output parameter configuration, which is also an important (but more rare) aspect of architecture identification.
+NAS is a field within machine learning that aims to automate the design of neural network architectures.
+NAS has primarily focused on optimizing the network structure, such as the number of layers, their connectivity and hyperparameters \cite{elsken2019neural}.
+It involves the use of algorithms to search and discover optimal network architectures for a given task, such as image classification \cite{8579005} \cite{real2019aging}, object detection \cite{8579005} and semantic segmentation \cite{chen2018searching}.
+NAS methods explore a vast space of possible architectures by iteratively evaluating and comparing different configurations.
+These methods often use reinforcement learning \cite{zoph2017neural} \cite{baker2017designing}, evolutionary algorithms \cite{real2017large} \cite{real2019aging} or gradient descent method \cite{liu2018darts} to guide the search process.
+However, one limitation in NAS is the lack of support for determining the input-output parameter configuration, which is also an important, but more rare aspect of architecture identification.
 This means that while NAS can automatically design the structure of a neural network, determining the appropriate input and output parameter configuration still requires human intervention and domain expertise.
-The determination of input configuration is closely connected to the feature selection topic, as NAS based input-output parameter configuration search implicitly selects feature components with the related layers that capture relevant information from the data.
-Therefore, addressing the input-output parameter configuration search and its relationship to feature selection is crucial for further advancements in Neural Architecture Search which is currently a mainly unexplored area.
+The determination of input configuration is closely connected to the feature selection topic, as it implicitly selects feature components with the related layers that capture relevant information from the data.
+Therefore, addressing the input-output parameter configuration search and its relationship to feature selection is crucial for further advancements which is currently a mainly unexplored area.